 By analysing energy use in terms of the throughput, it should be possible to determine if energy use per unit produced (for example, kWh per tonne) is broadly consistent during the day, week or month.
 This process can help identify opportunities for improved energy performance.

 Motors systems are widely used in the chemicals sector to drive pumps, fans and air compressors.
 Because of their extensive use, they provide excellent opportunities for energy savings.
-It is also possible to cost effectively improve the energy efficiency of boilers and steam systems, as well as lighting and heating, ventilation and air conditioning (HVAC) systems.
+It is also possible to cost effectively improve the energy efficiency of boilers and steam systems, as well as lighting and heating, ventilation and air conditioning systems.